Jezzamonn/fourier/content.md

-This is a super simple explanation of what a Fourier transform does, and some different ways it can useful.
-I’m going to do my best to keep it simple and math-free.
+Fourier transforms are a tool used in a whole bunch of different things.
+This is a explanation of what a Fourier transform does, and some different ways it can useful.
+And how you can make pretty things with it.

+I'm going to focus on the practical applications.
+There's a bunch of Maths behind it, which some people might find interesting, but I think it's better to start with what it actually does, and why.

+By the end you should have a good idea about
+- What a Fourier transform does
+- Some practical uses of Fourier transforms
+- Some pointless but cool uses of Fourier transforms

 ## So what is this thing?